Web compatibility issues in South Korea: Increased Internet Explorer utilization

 In the early 2000s, Netscape, IE's only competitor, failed, and Microsoft's "insert operation" led to the virtual success of the Windows operating system.
 In Korea, the number of people buying PCs and the Internet at home increased sharply, and Internet Explorer gained share.
 Most websites depend on Internet Explorer, and ActiveX began to be abused because many web programmers were mass-produced through information service education in Korea around 2000 when ActiveX was widely taught.

 Vicious circle

 While Internet Explorer's global market share peaked in 2004, Firefox was released by Netscape.
 As rumors spread through blogs and media that Firefox was superior to Internet Explorer, Firefox gained share.
 This raised interest in browsers such as Safari, Opera, and Chrome.
-Firefox and Google Chrome to increased around 25%, respectively, while Internet Explorer fell to 40%, and continued to fall.
+Firefox and Google Chrome increased to around 25%, respectively, while Internet Explorer fell to 40%, and continued to fall.

 In South Korea, these browsers also gained share, but many sites continued to support only Internet Explorer.
 As of August 2011, South Korea's Internet Explorer market share was over 90%.